-Dr. Pinto was born in Colombo, Sri Lanka and received his B.Sc. degree and Ph.D. in Chemistry from Queen's University.
+Dr. Pinto, of Goan and Sri Lankan origin, received his B.Sc. degree and Ph.D. in Chemistry from Queen's University.
 He did his postdoctoral work at Le Centre National de la Recherche Scientifique (CNRS) in France and the National Research Council Canada (NRC) in Ottawa before coming to SFU in 1983.
-Dr. Pinto served as Chair of the Chemistry Department from 1999 until 2004, when he was appointed as the Vice-President, Research.
+Dr. Pinto is a Professor of Chemistry, and served as Chair of the Chemistry Department from 1999 until 2004, and is currently completing his second term as the Vice-President, Research.

 Interview on Your Education Matters (February 2012)